fahdrashid/nodejs-mongodb/README.md

     DB_CONNECTION = mongodb+srv://"username":"password"@cluster0-w4ceb.mongodb.net/"dbname"?retryWrites=true&w=majority

-    TOKEN_SECRET = <string> it could be anything.
+    TOKEN_SECRET = "string" it can be any string.

+    PORT = 3000

     Replace "username" with the username that you have for the DB and replace "password" for the password you have for that DB. "dbname" represents the database name.

 3. Run the server using command "npm start".

 ## Note:
- *  I used the mongodb atlas so in that case my connection string looks like that if you want to connect with the local database of you pc you can easily get one on mongodb compass and copy paste that in .env file.
+ *  I used the mongodb atlas.
+If you want to connect with the local database then you can easily get your connection string at mongodb compass and copy paste that in .env file.